Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

 The method can therefore be seen as an in-processing approach.

-The paper gives three ways in which independence can be measured, all aiming to produce a rating model in which the distributions of predicted ratings are indistinguishable from a sensitive feature: \begin{enumerate} \item \textbf{Mean Matching:} the means of two normal distributions shall match
+\citet{kamishima2018recommendation} give three ways in which independence can be measured, all aiming to produce a rating model in which the distributions of predicted ratings are indistinguishable \revv{for different values of the sensitive feature}: \begin{enumerate} \item \textbf{Mean Matching:} The means of two normal distributions shall match

-where $\mathbb{S}^{(\group{})}$ is the sum of predicted ratings per group and $N^{(\group{})}$ is the number of training items per group. \item \textbf{Distribution Matching:} The similarity between two distributions $Pr[\predScore{}|\sensAttr=0]$ and $Pr[\predScore{}|\sensAttr=1]$ is measured in terms of the negative Bhattacharyya-distance:
+where $\mathbb{S}^{(\group{})}$ is the sum of predicted ratings per group, and $N^{(\group{})}$ is the number of training items per group. \item \textbf{Distribution Matching:} The similarity between two distributions $Pr[\predScore{}|\sensAttr=0]$ and $Pr[\predScore{}|\sensAttr=1]$ is measured in terms of the negative Bhattacharyya-distance:

-where $\mathbb{V}^{(\group{})}$ is the variance of the training items per group. \item \textbf{Mutual information:} is defined as a degree of statistical independence through a differential entropy function for normal distributions:
+where $\mathbb{V}^{(\group{})}$ is the variance of the training items per group. \item \textbf{Mutual information:} \revv{The degree of statistical independence is quantified by} a differential entropy function for normal distributions:

 where $H(\predScore{}) = \frac{1}{2}\ln 2 \pi e \mathbb{V}$ and $H(\predScore{}|\sensFeatSet) = \frac{1}{2}\ln 2 \pi e \mathbb{V}^{(s)}$. \end{enumerate}